 - A public performance

-Cantor staff is available to help shape these projects.
-Please contact Kim Mansfield with any questions or if you'd like to speak to someone about crafting your proposal.
+Cantor staff are available to help shape these projects.
+Please contact Kim Mansfield with any questions or if you would like to speak to someone about crafting your proposal.

 *Please note: only one exhibition per academic year will receive the award.